Technology can be so frustrating.

 We had a connection problem.

-As with the printer, I’d been sending requests to him and kept getting error messages.
+As with the printer, I’d send him requests for help and wait for the “I’m on it” whir but only get crickets and error messages.
 But unlike the printer, our issue wasn’t going to be easily solved by switching a few cables.
-Our marriage had been sitting in a state of error for far too long; so long in fact that we’d hard wired it into a condition of permanent disconnection.
+Our marriage had been sitting in a state of error for far too long; so long in fact that we’d hardwired it into a condition of permanent disconnection.

-Soon after I left, I heard a story about a couple who schedule a coffee date every month to sit together and talk about their relationship.
+About a year after I moved out, I heard about a couple who schedule a coffee date every month to sit together and talk about their relationship.
 They talk about the things that are working and the things that aren’t.
 They talk about what matters to them.

 They talk and they listen.